HeatherMer-TCS/employeeTracker/README.md

 - Live filtering across all employee fields
 - Optional JSON API for employee data

+For ease of use, one does not need to memorize employee IDs in order to update/delete an employee.
+The "update" and "remove" actions listed in the employee table redirect the user back to the homepage with the employee information pre-filled in the "Update Employee" or "Delete Employee" field(s).

 ## Requirements

 - Python 3.9 or newer